kljr/SpringboardVM/README.md

 - Drush installed globally (see Drush notes below)
 - VirtualBox 5.1.10 or later (5.0.32 appears to still work on Mac)
 - Vagrant 1.8.6 or later
-- For acceptance tests, port 3334 open.
-You can change this port by editing config/Vagrantfile.local if there is a conflict.
-(You'll need to update the acceptance tests port config too.)
-- Ansible 2.2.0 or later, for faster provisioning and the creation of Drush aliases on your host computer.
+- Ansible 2.2.0 or later, for faster provisioning and for automatic the creation of Drush aliases on your host computer.
 SpringboardVM will work without this (it's installed on the VM too), but you'll lose the automatic host-to-guest aliases, which are very helpful.
 On OS X, Ansible is easily installed with Homebrew.

-If you have the following Vagrant plugins, no network/IP configuration is required:
+If you have the following Vagrant plugins, no network/IP/Host configuration is required:

 - [vagrant-auto_network](https://github.com/oscar-stack/vagrant-auto_network)
 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)

-Otherwise you will need to edit *vagrant_ip* in `config/local.config.yml` to assign an IP Address, and update */etc/hosts* on your computer to point springboard_vm.dev and the other domains you create at the IP of the virtual machine.
+Otherwise you will need to edit *vagrant_ip* in `config/local.config.yml` to assign an IP Address, and update */etc/hosts* on your computer to point springboard_vm.local and the other domains you create at the IP of the virtual machine.
 You can find the correct information for the hosts file by visiting the SpringboardVM's IP address after install.